rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryVsphere.md

 ### rootrecoveryhierarchy
 The root hierarchy for VMware export, which includes VMware compute clusters and standalone hosts.

-- There are 5 arguments.
+- There are 6 arguments.
     - first - System.Int32: Returns the first n elements from the list.
     - after - System.String: Returns the elements in the list that come after the specified cursor.
     - sortBy - HierarchySortByField: Sort hierarchy objects according to the hierarchy field.
-    - sortOrder - SortOrder: Sort order of result.
+    - sortOrder - SortOrder: Sorts the order of results.
+    - typeFilter - list of HierarchyObjectTypeEnums: Types of objects to include.
     - filter - list of Filters: The hierarchy object filter.
 - Returns CdmHierarchyObjectConnection.
 ### tag